 Displaced wildlife may be found in unlikely places as flooding recedes

-May 8—AUSTIN — As flood waters begin to recede across much of Central and East Texas, property owners may encounter wildlife in unexpected places.
-Floods can temporarily displace wildlife like snakes, armadillos, skunks and raccoons into some people's yards and houses as they seek cover or higher ground.
+May 13—As flood waters begin to recede across much of Central and East Texas, property owners may encounter wildlife in unexpected places.
+Floods can temporarily displace wildlife like snakes, armadillos, skunks, and raccoons into some people's yards and houses as they seek cover or higher ground.

 Common sense precautions should be practiced; be aware that snakes and other animals may seek shelter in debris piles and caution should be used during cleanup efforts.